mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 }
 ```

-In this case, we're using react-intl's `FormattedMessage` component to do the translation for us.
-It ends up being a bit longer, but that's worth it for making the app usable by everyone.
+The code ends up being a bit longer, but that's more than worth it for making the app translatable.

 ## Mistake 2: Hard coding translations

-This one occurs less often, but it comes from a real-world example in Mattermost.
+This mistake is a bit rarer since it requires mixing translated and non-translated text, but it comes from a real-world example in Mattermost.

-When you reply to an older message in Mattermost, we display "Commented on Billy's message:" to tell the user what you're responding to, but for a while after we had translation support added, the code for that looked like this:
+When you reply to an older message in Mattermost, we display "Commented on Billy's message:" to tell everyone that you're responding to Billy.
+For a while after we had translation support added, the code for that looked like this:

 ```jsx
 let username = '@' + rootPost.username;